polyfy/polylith/readme.md

 change, it depends on something that has, namely the `user` component.

 The columns under the `development` environment are all marked as `xx-`.
-The reason the `development` environment is not marked to be tested is that the `development` environment's tests are excluded by default.
+The reason the `development` environment is not marked to be tested is that the `development` environment's tests are not included by default.

 But before we run the test command, we should first add a test by editing the `interface-test` namespace in the `user` component: